 What Protection Does Liquor Liability Insurance Offer?

-This type of commercial insurance coverage provides protections against lawsuits in cases where:
+This type of liquor liability insurance coverage provides protections against lawsuits in cases where:

 - Your employees serve or sell alcohol to minors.